cgdilley/TapTimer/README.md

 # TapTimer

-**TapTimer** is an app designed to provide a simple means of setting alarms for a particular *duration*, as opposed to setting a particular *time*.
+**TapTimer** is an Android app designed to provide a simple means of setting alarms for a particular *duration*, as opposed to setting a particular *time*.
 As a user, you may place any number of TapTimer widgets to your homescreen, and modifying their properties using the app.
 You may store common timer presets as well, which can be quickly applied to any active widget.

-[TOC]

 ## Installing the App